 Short-term Care Quality

-The final category we scored is this nursing home's poorest category.
-However, even in its worst category we still gave it a decent grade of B- for our short-term care category.
-In our short-term care score, we seek to create a meaningful barometer for rehabilitation.
-In this process, we analyze a nursing home's offerings of highly-skilled nursing services, including both registered nurses and physical therapy, as well as respiratory therapy.
-Fortunately, it looks like this nursing home employs registered nurses.
-Not every facility employs these types of nurses.
-However, based on the data they provided, it does not look like the facility employs physical therapists.
-Finally, we assessed the percentage of patients who were able to return to the community from this nursing home.
-We found that 5 percent of this facility's residents returned home.
-At most facilities, closer to half of their residents are able to return home so this figure is below average.
+The final area we rated is short-term care, in which this nursing home was given a grade of B. This facility didn't end up having any identifiable weaknesses.
+Short-term care ratings are meaningful for prospective residents in need of rehabilitation.
+Rehabilitation usually requires additional highly-skilled nursing.
+Skilled nursing means a broad scope of nursing services, ranging from registered nurses to physical and occupational therapists, as well as other types of therapy.
+Fortunately, it appear that this nursing home employs registered nurses.
+Not every facility employs these skilled professionals.
+On the other hand, based on the data they provided, it does not look like the facility employs physical therapists.
+Finally, we assessed the number of residents who were able to return home from this nursing home.
+We found that 5 percent of this nursing home's patients were able to return home.

 Rating Over Time